rleonardoc/academic-kickstart/content/talk/2019_2_ICMLA/index.md

 Meeting the [GumGum](https://gumgum.com/) team and working with them was an honor and one of the highlights of the RIPS program.
 They trusted us with the development of a product that's relevant for the company, and once we had that, being motivated to work was the easy part.

 ![](sitevisit.jpg "Amber, Mohammad and I visited GumGum's offices in Santa Monica three times throughout the program.")

+Before the end of the program, we all agreed to pursue publication of our research and the [IEEE ICMLA 2019](https://www.icmla-conference.org/icmla19/) was our first option.
+We only had two weeks to write the paper after going back home.
+I had to catch up with two months worth of school, so I lost a week with that.
+Everyone else was busy, so we could only start working on the paper exactly one week before the deadline!
+And that was the same week I stated teaching AP Calculus.
+It was crazy, as the whole project has been, but our efforts paid off.
+So, a month after sending our proposal, we got back excellent news.
+Turns out the IEEE accepted our paper as full paper and gave us a spot for a talk in the Machine Learning in Advanced Machine Vision special session.
+As an undergrad living in a country where research in mathematics/applied mathematics $$= \emptyset$$, I can't express how fulfilling this is.